Healthcare Training

 with the Adolescent, Seriousness of Problem, and Realistic Expectations.

-On this track, we will discuss the Four Common Errors. a parent of an
+In this section... we will discuss the Four Common Errors a parent of an

-parent of an ADD teenager are 1. spontaneous discussions about problems,
+parent of an ADHD teenager are 1. spontaneous discussions about problems,

 2. nagging, 3. insight transplants, and 4. arguing.
 Remember Christine

-and Andy from the previous track?
+and Andy from the previous section?
 Let’s look more closely at how

-Christine made the Four Common Errors of a parent of an ADD teenager.
+Christine made the Four Common Errors of a parent of an ADHD teenager.

 Christine, mother of Andy, age 18 diagnosed with